breki/demeton/pomodoro-Demeton.md

-﻿- introduce functional error handling for `FileSys`
-    - write tests for negative scenarios
+﻿- expose `cellsPerDegree` as a parameter?

 ## Thu 21.11.
+- Inlined some of short Tile functions.
+- Implemented functional error handling of opening streams, but it has its own problems (https://www.reddit.com/r/fsharp/comments/dzm42d/disposables_and_results/).
 - Started introducing functional error handling in `FileSys`.
 - `shade` command now writes the size of the total raster and tiles needed before starting generating them.